Updated to a reference to a CPG on testosterone therapy in men with hypogonadism.

 NORMAL MALE PUBERTAL DEVELOPMENT

 Puberty commonly refers to the maturation of the reproductive axis and the development of secondary sex characteristics.
-In addition to reproductive hormones, it requires a coordinated response ...
+In addition to reproductive hormones, it requires ...